codenothing/CSSCompressor/README.md

 1. Only add 1 compression rule per commit.
 2. Create a test file (tests/test-[name of rule].js) with a few expected tests.
 [Example](test/test-Shrink%20Hex.js)
 3. Create a new rule file (lib/rules/[name of rule].js) with exactly one rule.
 Follow the comment notation of other rules.
 [Example](lib/rules/Shrink%20Hex.js)
-4. Add rule file to the [build libs](build/libs.js) configuration.
-5. Run `make test`.
+4. Run `make test`.
 All tests must pass.

 ### Adding Compression Rules